vlwu/RGBang/README.md

 # RGBang

 RGBang is a vibrant, fast-paced arcade shooter built with Next.js and the HTML5 Canvas API.
-The game challenges players to survive waves of colorful enemies by mastering a unique color-mixing mechanic.
+The game challenges players to survive procedurally generated waves of colorful enemies by mastering a unique color-mixing mechanic and a deep upgrade system.
 It's a test of reflexes, strategy, and color theory!

 ## Features

-- **Dynamic Gameplay**: Face endless waves of enemies that increase in difficulty over time.
+-   **Dynamic Gameplay**: Face endless, procedurally generated waves of enemies that increase in difficulty over time.
-- **Color-Mixing Mechanic**: Combine primary colors (Red, Yellow, Blue) to create secondary colors (Orange, Purple, Green) to match and destroy your foes.
+-   **Color & Shape System**: Combine primary colors (Red, Yellow, Blue) to create secondary colors (Orange, Purple, Green) to match and destroy your foes.
+Each color is also paired with a unique shape (Circle, Triangle, Square), making the game more accessible.
-- **Shape-Based Accessibility**: Each color is paired with a unique shape (Circle, Triangle, Square), making the game accessible to players with color blindness.
+-   **Deep Upgrade System**: Collect fragments from fallen enemies to unlock and level up a wide variety of powerful upgrades that can dramatically change your playstyle.
-- **Challenging Boss Fights**: Every 100 points, a powerful boss spawns, testing your skills with unique attack patterns.
+-   **Challenging Boss Fights**: At key intervals, powerful bosses and mini-bosses will spawn, testing your skills with unique attack patterns.
 -   **Responsive Canvas**: The game dynamically resizes to fit your browser window while maintaining a perfect 16:9 aspect ratio.
 -   **Customizable Controls**: Rebind your keys to suit your playstyle.
-- **High Score Tracking**: Compete against yourself and save your best scores locally.
+-   **Persistent Progress**: Save your high score and unlocked upgrades between sessions.

 ## How to Play